God's love is expressed in our ministry to anyone who needs love and support.

 For more information on this Internationally recognized care giving service, go to

-neumonia Prevention Vests
+Pneumonia Prevention Vests For Infants

-To date, our knitters have produced over 200 sets of live-saving Pneumonia Prevention Vests and hats for new-borns in India.
+To date, our knitters have produced over 400 sets of liFe-saving garments

 What is a dementia-friendly community?